KeremAR/DevOps-Cheat/Linux/linux-notes-readme.md

 - Allows navigation (Space/Enter/Arrows to scroll, `g`/`G` to go to start/end), searching (`/keyword`), and doesn't load the entire file into memory.
 - Commonly used with pipes: `ls -l | less`.
 - Press `q` to quit.

+**Viewing File Content (`head` and `tail`)**:
+- The `head` and `tail` commands display the beginning and the end of a file, respectively.
+- By default, these commands display 10 lines of the file.
+- Both have a `-n` option to specify a different number of lines.
+- `head -n 5 file.txt` → Displays the first 5 lines of `file.txt`.
+- `tail -n 20 file.txt` → Displays the last 20 lines of `file.txt`.

+**Counting Lines, Words, and Characters (`wc`)**:
+- The `wc` command counts lines, words, and characters in a file.
+- `wc -l file.txt` → Displays only the number of lines.
+- `wc -w file.txt` → Displays only the number of words.
+- `wc -c file.txt` → Displays only the number of characters.

 **Working with Grep and Pipes**:
 - `ls | grep li` → Lists files in the current directory containing "li" (case-sensitive).